icon-project/icon-dex/README.md

 # ICON DEX

-ICON DEX is a decentralized liquidity exchange network on Loopchain that allows users to buy and sell tokens without matching buyers and sellers in an exchange.
+ICON DEX is a decentralized liquidity exchange network on ICON Network that allows users to buy and sell tokens without matching buyers and sellers in an exchange.

 Through the use of multiple SCOREs in the network, Flexible Tokens can be created that hold one or more other tokens as connectors.
 By using a connector token model and algorithmically-calculated conversion rates, tokens are calculated their own prices and converted seamlessly.